MoleMan1024/audiowagon/docs/index.markdown

   version 0.2.5 will corrupt your USB drive and you will lose your files on it.
 The next version will prevent the data loss, however the limitation will still exist until the underlying issue can be fixed (in upcoming version directories with more than 128 files in them will be ignored).
-- In AudioWagon version 0.2.5 you can only use about 500 tracks maximum.
-This will be improved in the upcoming version.
+- In AudioWagon version 0.2.5 you can only use about a couple hundred to a few thousand tracks maximum, above that you might see the app hang when looking at browsing tracks.
+This has been improved in version 0.3.4.
-- Can *not* play back .wma files
+- The app can *not* play back .wma files

 ## How to use